Use them together or separately to make your next event a smashing success

 It comes as no surprise that more and more businesses are leveraging LinkedIn to keep their virtual communities informed and engaged.
-Last year, LinkedIn accelerated the roll out of its new virtual events solutions to help companies maximize event reach.
+Last year, LinkedIn accelerated the rollout of its new virtual events solutions to help companies maximize event reach.
+Of course, the content creation doesn’t have to end with the livestream — there are plenty of opportunities to create new content from each livestream.

-In this month’s episode of “Video Reimagined,” hosts and Socialive experts Eunice Dadebo and Malini Sen, break down the difference between LinkedIn Live and LinkedIn Event, and share how companies can use both effectively.
+In this episode of “Video Reimagined,” hosts and Socialive experts Eunice Dadebo and Malini Sen break down the difference between LinkedIn Live and LinkedIn Events and share how companies can use both effectively.

 Watch the on-demand replay above, or check out our explainer below to learn more.